(5 / 5)

 CODE 41 has been stirring up the online watch community for a while now with their aggressive marketing based on the dissection of the “swiss made” label.
 Most of this is true, and it is nothing new to many people, but they are the first to market themselves in this fashion.
 But i don’t review marketing campaigns, I review watches, and they seem to have built some really good watches.

-Their design appeals to me and it is therefore my great honour to review the Code 41 Anomaly 01 with the steel bracelet.
+Their design appeals to me and it is therefore my great honour to review the Code 41 Anomaly 01 with the steel bracelet (you can check out more strap options on their website).
 Most of the photos you can find online of this watch has a leather strap attached to it, but I really think the watch looks much better with the steel bracelet!

 Code 41 would never have existed without the crowdfunding community platforms, nor the people who donated their money into the project.
 And I love that!
 I will not talk too much about their story, because they have a section dedicated to that on their website, which is quite detailed.
 I will focus on what matters most: